curious651/blog/content/writing/1729074298140-what-i-want-of-the-web/index.md

 What do I want out of reading and writing on the web?

-# Lately I came across Robin Rendle's blog
+## Lately I came across Robin Rendle's blog

 What a lovely experience.
 What a beauty.
 I love the white space - not entirely white, but some muted autumnal brown in which a white column of beautiful type is nestled.
 The font isn’t too small.
-It is left aligned, and by golly what is with every website builder and website theme’s extreme allergy to any text that’s not centred?
-It doesn’t all need to look like a substack, or be the digital equivalent of writing like a child - give them a blank page and they’ll start smack in the middle.
-No. Stop.
+It is left aligned (and by golly what is with every website builder and website theme’s extreme allergy to any text that’s not centred?
+It doesn’t all need to look like a substack).

 I went down a bit of a rabbit hole and came across the website, People and Blogs.
 Now I need to see what everyone else who has crafted a website and made of it.